davidfdezalcoba/Artificial-Intelligence/README.md

 # Artificial-Intelligence

-Artificial Intelligence project for University
+Artificial Intelligence project for UAM.
+Author: David Fernández Alcoba.

 The Diagrams for the first task are in the images: